 We manufacture our products from raw materials and component parts that we purchase.
-Our manufacturing facilities in Newark, New York are ISO 9001:2008, ISO 14001, and ISO 13485 certified.
-Our manufacturing facilities in Shenzhen, China are ISO 9001:2008, ISO 14001and ISO 13485 certified.
-Our manufacturing facilities in Virginia Beach, Virginia are ISO 9001:2008 certified.
+Our manufacturing facilities in Newark, New York are ISO 9001, ISO 14001, and ISO 13485 certified.
+Our manufacturing facilities in Shenzhen, China are ISO 9001, ISO 1400 and ISO 13485 certified.
+Our manufacturing facilities in Virginia Beach, Virginia are ISO 9001certified.
 Our manufacturing facilities in the United Kingdom are ISO 9001 and ISO 13485 certified.

-We expect our future raw material purchases to fluctuate based on our knowledge regarding the timing of customer orders, the related need to build inventory in anticipation of orders and actual shipment dates.
+We expect our future raw material purchases to fluctuate based on global demand of our products, our knowledge regarding the timing of customer orders, the related need to build inventory in anticipation of orders and actual shipment dates.